 The indictment details a series of Russian cyberattacks between November 2015 through October 2019, which used highly destructive malware to cause electrical blackouts and disrupt business and government operations in several countries.

-Sam Rebo is Editor-in-Chief of the Harvard National Security Law Journal and a law student at Harvard Law School.
+Sam Rebo is a graduate of Harvard Law School.
 Prior to law school, he worked for former Ambassador to Russia Michael McFaul at Stanford University and the Eurasia Group political risk consultancy in Washington, D.C.
 He holds a B.A. from Stanford University in International Relations.

 Subscribe to this Lawfare contributor via RSS.

 A recent lawsuit against Facebook by Maffick LLC, which runs a media outlet linked to RT, is an opportunity to review different approaches to identifying and labeling foreign media.